 Housing Matters!
 2020 Kickoff & Keynote (10:00 am) – Illinois only

 State Representative Delia Ramirez

 Join us as we embark on our first virtual conference, engaging with peers from across the state and nation.
 Hear from Illinois keynote speaker Representative Delia Ramirez, who has been a tireless champion for expanding affordable housing and ending homelessness since being elected to the Illinois House of Representatives in 2018.
 As the former founding Executive Director of the Center for Changing Lives and board chair for Latin United Community Housing Association and Logan Square Neighborhood Association, she understands both the systemic issues and the day-to-day challenges of the work we do.
-During this kickoff, we will also get you oriented and provide details on how you can connect with fellow conference-goers to make the most out of this event.

 National Plenary: Igniting Radical Imagination — Opening Keynote with Deanna Van Buren (11:00 am)

 Activist Architect Deanna Van Buren uses design to reimagine a world without mass incarceration.
 She creates spaces for restorative justice and restorative economics at her design firm, Designing Justice + Designing Spaces.
 As the communities we serve experience new levels of upheaval in 2020 due to the pandemic, Van Buren will help us to ignite our own radical imagination to meet the moment.
 She will share stories and lead us through exercises that will help us to imagine boldly during these two weeks of Strengthening Resilient Communities | The National Forum.